cmauri75/saga/README.md

 Steps:
 1. Create dto in common package for data transfer.
 Should be defined using contract, in this case are direct written for using with REST
-2. Create payment and inventory services, with also rollback service
+2. Create payment and inventory services, with also rollback endpoint
-3. Create order service that calls other service so Transaction problem is exposed (Note: tests call are mocked via WireMock)
+3. Create order service that stores order and than calls orchestrator service (Note: tests call are mocked via WireMock)
+   1. NB: nats is used in queue subscribe mode so non problem if multiple instances are present will occur
+4. Create orchestrator:
+   1. Define a WorkFlow that is a list of WorkflowSteps than can execute or revert and have a WorkflowStepStatus --> Pending, completed or failed
+   2. Both Inventory and Payments have their steps, so implement.
+Calls are reactive because are intended to be executed in parallel
+   3.